fairy-fun/chrysalis/private/docs/identity/governed_fact_ontology_identity_rules.md

 New writes must not introduce additional semantic canonical IDs.

-## 3. Resolver Semantics
+## 3. Resolver and Canonical Semantics

-Resolvers operate on canonical-head resolution.
+Resolvers consume governed canonical projection layers rather than reconstructing canonicality ad hoc.

+Canonical semantics are defined by:

+* governed projection views
+* accepted supersession state
+* immutable lineage traversal

-A fact is canonical if:
+A fact remains canonical unless superseded by an ACCEPTED successor.

-* no newer row supersedes it through `supersedes_linked_fact_id`
-* Canonical resolution uses anti-join semantics rather than timestamp ordering.
+Canonicality is therefore governance-aware rather than purely structural.

+Timestamp ordering is not authoritative.

 ## 4. Supersession Rules